schneider7/GitHooks/README.md

   add: ["Change Rejected"],
   remove: []
 }
-# Allows you to customize action that occurs when PR review request is senet as "changes requested".
+# Allows you to customize action that occurs when PR review request is sent as "changes requested".

 # NOTE: These arrays CAN be empty; GitHooks properly handles empty arrays.
 ```